Tune Stories!

 9. Dream Lake / Bubbly Brook

 These tunes share a thematic heritage in Rocky Mountain National Park.
 Dream Lake is a famous high alpine lake above Bear Lake and Nymph Lake, and below Emerald Lake.
 My Dad’s side of the family would take trips to Estes Park for hiking and family time.
-Both when my Dad was just a kid, with my grandparents, and when I was a kid, and getting older.
-I always thought we were visiting Colorado in the wrong season - what would these mountains be like covered in snow with chairlifts?
+Both when my Dad was just a kid, with my grandparents, and when I was a kid, and onwards.
+(I always thought we were visiting Colorado in the wrong season - what would these mountains be like covered in snow with chairlifts?)
 I remember my Nana, my Grandma on my Dad’s side, slowly making her way up to Dream Lake and back, shepherded patiently by my Uncle Pete.
 It was a family tradition so it was important to her.
 I hope this tune captures how epic it feels to be there on a sunny day, or perhaps on a windy winter morning, covered in fresh snow.
 A few years ago, after backcountry skiing the “Dream Chutes,” the wind was HOWLING on the lake and blew me and my skis across the length of the lake on the ice.
 I stuck my arms out and felt like a bird.

 Bubbly Brook is not referencing a specific brook, but a series of them in the Wild Basin area of Rocky Mountain National Park.
 My family visited this area when I was a kid as well, and my tune “Ouzel Falls” is captured on the Fiddlefoxx “UFO” album.
 Living in Allenspark in 2020 - 2021, I spent countless days hiking to far-off high alpine lakes, generally listening to Stephen King’s The Dark Tower books on tape.
 In certain spots, the view from the trees opens up while a bubbly brook flows down the middle of a bushy gully.